julienlebren/elastic_app_search/README.md

 ## Credits

 This package was originally created for personal needs and then generalized for broader use.
-The objective is full public API coverage with stable, typed Dart ergonomics.
+The objective is complete App Search-native API coverage with stable, typed Dart ergonomics.

 I am not related to Elastic in any way, I am just a developer who needed to use Elastic through a library, so I created this library to do so.